-The Health Precinct is being constructed on the north-western corner of the University campus and will include the forthcoming University of Canberra Hospital and the Health Hub, with further initiatives to include a small private hospital, independent living and aged care facilities, numerous specialist clinics and research enterprises.
+The Health Precinct is being constructed on the northern flank of the University campus and will include the forthcoming University of Canberra Hospital and the Health Hub, with further initiatives to include a small private hospital, aged care services, numerous specialist clinics and research enterprises.

 The project will transform the University into a regional health hub with one of the leading health faculties in Australia.
 Student demand for our places will be strong because we will offer more clinical experience and work-integrated learning opportunities than any other institution in the region.

 The Health Precinct will change the Territory's health landscape by creating a platform for innovations that address the health challenges our community faces, while also providing Canberrans with improved access to health services.

-A state-of-the-art cancer care centre will also be constructed at the University by Australia's fastest growing integrated cancer care provider, Icon Group.
+A state-of-the-art integrated cancer care centre will also be constructed at the University by Australia's fastest growing integrated cancer care provider, ICON cancer care.
 This will be part of the multi-purpose Canberra Specialist Medical Centre due to open at the end of 2018.
 A 150-bed aged care facility, built and operated by Moran Health Care Group, is expected to open on campus in 2020 with construction to begin in 2019.

 - A small private hospital offering research and work experience opportunities for researchers and students studying at the University.